-My Description: Rather than focus on particular texts on a linear or subject-oriented history, I would want to focus on three core topics, engaging with an inclusive range of materials: canonical Western texts, ancient non-Western texts, feminist rhetorics, indigenous rhetorics, disability rhetorics, African American rhetorics, new materialism, etc. The organizing frames would be around embodiment, identity/identification, and persuasion.
+Description: Rather than focus on particular texts on a linear or subject-oriented history, I focus on three core topics: embodiment, identity/identification, and persuasion.

-For identity/identification, Burke provides and obvious touchstone, but Aristotle’s ethos has strong ties with identification, and work by Rickert and Diane Davis have complicated the rational nature of identification by pointing to less rational grounds.
-In a different way, scholars like Amy Wan, Kevin Browne, Adam Banks, and Ralph Cintron have explored how different rhetorical tactics construct various identities from within and without from quite different angles within and across different communities in a more cultural and historical sense
+For identity/identification, Burke and Aristotle provides and obvious touchstones, but Rickert and Diane Davis have complicated the rational nature of identification in a more new materialist sense, while Amy Wan, Kevin Browne, and Ralph Cintron have explored how different rhetorical tactics construct identities within and across different communities in a more cultural and historical sense

-With persuasion, I would want to focus more on the tactics and variety of rhetoric as it engages with different understandings of persuasion.
-On the one level, this would include the more traditional approaches of Aristotle and Cicero, but I would also want to bring in the role of affect and visual rhetoric through Laurie Gries and others, which may not rely on alphabetic approaches.
-Ian Bogost’s procedural rhetoric, expanded by Brock and Shepherd and others, also showcases the persuasive power of nonhuman digital technology.
-Likewise, in ancient practices, the role of space and the orientation of humans and nonhumans in space has been important across cultures for what one may term persuasion.
+With persuasion, I would include the more traditional approaches of Aristotle and Cicero, but I would also want to bring in the role of affect and visual rhetoric through Laurie Gries, Brock and Shepherd, and others, which may not rely on alphabetic approaches.

-As with my general approach to teaching, I do not want to focus on a “more correct” or more fruitful understanding of these terms, but instead focus on their diverse and often contradictory uptake across different contexts and modes of understanding.
+As with my general approach to teaching, I want to focus on the diverse and often contradictory uptake across different contexts and modes of understanding.